 • Make sure to remain active in comments and when responding to messages, as many followers may have questions.

 • Keep your tutorials as clear and to the point as possible, so they’re easier to follow along.

 • Don’t rely too much on tools or techniques that your followers aren’t likely to have or understand.

 • Have a clear call to action after your tutorials regarding the products or services featured.

-Informational videos can cover just about any topic you want.
-You can target the topics to your demographics or provide information regarding your products, services, and your company.
-When building out your initial content archive, you may want to produce informational videos on a wide variety of topics.
+When building out your initial content archive, you may want to produce informational videos on a variety of topics.
 These informational videos should have something unique, clever, or insightful about them.

 When adding video to your social media, you need to concentrate on the content that is most likely to be shared.
 Your content has to have something valuable to make it worth the viewer’s time.
 Informational videos can come off as boring or dry if they aren’t produced correctly.
 Your content should not only be interesting to the viewer, but also provoke the viewer to want to share it.